wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 waiting and execution period may result in a shortage of physical registers, stalling the front-end pipeline, while instructions already allocated a physical register do not use them until the last cycle of execution.

+This paper made an important observation that regiater renaming in fact servers two distinct purposes.
+First, by renaming logical registers of the same name to physical registers of different names, we enable dependency tracking between instructions, which constitute the core of out-of-order execution.
+Data-flow dependency tracking works on today's superscalar using the name of the physical register, but not the content.